Email threading and how to change your threading mode

 Click Save to finish changing the threading mode.

 Please note that changing your threading mode will not retroactively update past conversations.
 It will only apply on new conversations going forward.
-For information on changing the threading in an existing conversation, you can use the manual Split or Merge functions.
+For information on changing the threading in an existing conversation, you can use the manual split or merge functions.

 Order of messages

 When viewing a conversation in Front, messages will always be ordered with the oldest message at the top, down to the newest.
 The same logic will also apply to comments and other activities featured in the activity trail such as tagging and rules.
-This order cannot be changed, in order to ensure conversations show as a chronological timeline that is intuitive to read from top to bottom.